 First climbed by the French in 1995, Makalu (27,759′) is the fifth highest mountain in the world.
-This trek in the remote high Himalayas will be an extremely challenging one.
-Previous mountaineering experience is required, as you will be traveling over rugged terrain with sharp altitude gains, numerous glaciers and high passes.
+This Makalu trek is the remote high Himalayas will be an extremely challenging one.
+Previous mountaineering experience is required, as you will be traveling over rugged terrain with sharp altitude gains, numerous glaciers, and high passes.

 Our group will be totally self-sufficient for an extended portion of the trek.
 The reward for your efforts, however, will be the impressive 8000-foot granite south face of Makalu (“the great black one”), the seldom-seen backsides of Everest and Lhotse, and the five holy lakes at Panch Pokhari.